jetbrains-academy/kotlin-onboarding-introduction/Hangman/isCorrectInputFunction/task.md

-In the nest two tasks we will implement functions to be able to check the user input if it is correct.
+In the next two tasks, we will implement functions to verify if the user input if it is correct.

 ### Task

-Implement the `isCorrectInput` function, that accepts a string `userInput` and checks if it is correct: 1) the length of the `userInput` is 1 and 2) the `userInput` is an english letter.
+Implement the `isCorrectInput` function, which accepts a string `userInput` and checks if it is correct: 1) the length of `userInput` is 1, and 2) `userInput` is an English letter.
 If `userInput` is correct, the function  returns `true`, and `false` otherwise.

 <div class="hint" title="Click me to see the new signature of the getHiddenSecret function">